-For all disposal activities, to include transit to and from the dredging site to the ODMDS, an electronic tracking system (ETS) must be utilized.
+For all disposal activities, permits and projects must use an electronic tracking system (ETS), such as the Dredge Quality Management (DQM) system.
 The ETS will provide surveillance of the transportation and disposal of dredged material.
-The ETS will be maintained and operated to continuously track in real-time the horizontal location and draft condition (nearest 0.5 foot) of the disposal vessel (i.e., hopper dredge or disposal scow) from the point of dredging to the disposal site and return to the point of dredging.
-Data shall be collected at least every 500 feet during travel to and from the ODMDS and every minute or every 200 feet of travel, whichever is smaller, while approaching within 1,000 feet and within the ODMDS.
-In addition to the continuous tracking data, the following information shall be electronically recorded for each disposal cycle:
+The ETS will be maintained and operated to continuously track, in real-time, the horizontal location and draft condition (nearest 0.5 foot) of the disposal vessel (i.e., hopper dredge or disposal scow) from the point of dredging to the disposal site and return to the point of dredging.
+Data shall be collected at least every 500 feet during travel to and from the ODMDS, and every minute or every 200 feet of travel, whichever occurs first, within 1,000 feet of and within the ODMDS.
+State Plane coordinates shall be reported to the nearest foot and latitude and longitude coordinates shall be reported as decimal degrees to 6 decimals.
+Westerly longitudes are to be reported as negative.
+Draft readings shall be recorded in feet out to 2 decimals.
+If the electronic positioning system fails or navigation problems are detected, all disposal operations shall cease until the failure or navigation problems are corrected.
+Appendices C and D provide template language that should be used.
+In addition to the continuous tracking data, the following trip information shall be electronically recorded for each disposal cycle: